-29. At any stage of the arbitration process, once an Arbitration Agreement has been concluded and the reference has been accepted by ACAS, the party bringing the unfair dismissal claim may withdraw from the Scheme, provided that any such withdrawal is in writing.
+29. At any stage of the arbitration process, once an Arbitration Agreement has been concluded and the reference has been accepted by ACAS, the party bringing the Flexible Working Claim may withdraw from the Scheme, provided that any such withdrawal is in writing.
 Such a withdrawal shall constitute a dismissal of the claim.